KChen-lab/Monopogen/README.md

   -t NTHREADS, --nthreads NTHREADS
                         Number of threads used for SNVs calling (default: 1)
  ```
 You need to prepare the genome region file list for option `-r` with an example shown in `test/region.lst`.
+We also included an optimal genome region file in `${path}/resource/GRCh38.region.lst` for the whole genome SNV calling.
 Each region is in one row.
 Run the test script test/runGermline.sh as following:

 ```
 python  ${path}/src/Monopogen.py  germline  \